 #2.
 There’s never a shortage of things to do

-The one thing you’ll learn quickly after moving to Las Vegas is that there’s never a shortage of things to do, and a plethora of places are open 24/7 to boot!
+The one thing you’ll learn quickly after moving to Las Vegas is that there’s never a shortage of things to do, and plenty of places are open 24/7 to boot!

 You can catch a show at the Smith Center, enjoy live music or try your luck at a casino.
 If you’re into the party scene, check out the Strip and Fremont Street.